 P201 Obtain special instructions before use.
 P260 Do not breathe dust/fume.
 P263 Avoid contact during pregnancy/while nursing.
-P280 Wear protective gloves, protective clothing, eye protection and face protection.
+P280 Wear protective gloves and protective clothing.
 P270 Do not eat, drink or smoke when using this product.
-P273 Avoid release to the environment.
 P202 Do not handle until all safety precautions have been read and understood.
 P264 Wash all exposed external body areas thoroughly after handling.